NaluKit/nalu/README.md

     <version>LATEST</version>
 </dependency>
 ```
+(This plugin is ready to use with J2CL / GWT 3)

 If the project uses a widget set based on GWT 2.8.2 or newer, use the **Nalu-Plugin-GWT** by adding the following lines to your pom: